 LOS ANGELES (KABC) -- Protests against Donald Trump's election as president continued for a third night in Los Angeles, as hundreds of marchers walked through the streets of downtown.

-The crowd of protesters Thursday night started at a modest size of 50 to 75 rallying at Los Angeles City Hall.
-They then started marching through the streets of downtown as one group merged with another, and the crowd grew to several hundred as they continued walking.
+The crowd started at a modest size of 50-75 rallying at Los Angeles City Hall.
+They then started marching through the streets of downtown as one group merged with another and the crowd grew to several hundred as they continued walking.

-There were scattered reports of people throwing rocks and bottles at officers, and some police cars were tagged with graffiti.
+Overall the marchers were relatively peaceful.
+There were a few scattered reports of people throwing rocks and bottles at officers and some police cars tagged with graffiti.

 The president-elect blasted protesters on his Twitter account: "Just had a very open and successful presidential election.
 Now professional protesters, incited by the media, are protesting.
 Very unfair!"

 Earlier in the day Thursday, a group of anti-Trump protesters shut down the 10 Freeway near California State University, Los Angeles, in Boyle Heights.

 The crowd blocked a freeway entrance and part of the roadway near Eastern Avenue at about 3 p.m.
 Los Angeles police were able to clear the protesters peacefully at about 3:45 p.m.